-If you’re like most people, your Inbox is flooded every day with tons of unwanted email from people and robots you’ve never met– and frankly, don’t want to meet.
-From porn emails to get-rich-quick schemes, to automatic emails sent relentlessly from sites you visited, most of us have learned to live with the onslaught of unwanted email that seems to be part of our lives.
+Updated 6/5/19– If you’re like most people, your Inbox is flooded every day with tons of unwanted email from people and robots you’ve never met– and frankly, don’t want to meet.
+From porn emails to get-rich-quick schemes, plus automatic emails sent relentlessly from sites you visited, most of us have learned to live with the onslaught of unwanted email that seems to be part of our lives.
 And most of us have learned to simply send them to Spam without reading them.
-We know that these emails are often full of links, which if clicked upon, threaten to break our computers, steal our address books, send out unwanted emails in our names, and possibly leave us with a slew of unwanted viruses and other seamy problems.
+We know that these emails are often full of links, which if clicked upon threaten to break our computers, steal our address books, send out unwanted emails in our names, and possibly leave us with a slew of unwanted viruses and other seamy problems.
 But is this type of email, sent without permission, actually legal?

 Back in 2003, the U.S. Congress passed what they called the CAN-SPAM Act, which defined the minimum standards for legal bulk email marketing.

 Fun fact: CAN-SPAM actually refers to the full title of the act, “Controlling the Assault of Non-Solicited Pornography and Marketing Act of 2003”.

 While all email marketers have to follow the CAN-SPAM Act standards or risk legal prosecution, the bar is set relatively low for unsolicited email.
 As much as we’d like to be able to give permission before being bombarded with unwanted email, the Act does not address the idea of permission at all.
 Many marketers find this loophole appealing and send out what their recipients consider to be spam in full legal compliance.
 But many other marketers believe non permission-based emails are wrong, if not exactly illegal.
 And the results often bear that out with low delivery and open rates.